publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch78/m__us_usc_t22_s7105.md

     (g) __Annual reports__

-        On or before October 31 of each year, the Secretary of Homeland Security shall submit a report to the appropriate congressional committees setting forth, with respect to the preceding fiscal year, the number, if any, of otherwise eligible applicants who did not receive visas under [section 1101(a)(15)(T) of title 8][/us/usc/t8/s1101/a/15/T], as added by subsection (e) of this section, or who were unable to adjust their status under section 1255(l) of title 8, solely on account of the unavailability of visas due to a limitation imposed by section 1184(o)(2) or 1255(l)(4)(A) of title 8.
+        On or before October 31 of each year, the Secretary of Homeland Security shall submit a report to the appropriate congressional committees setting forth, with respect to the preceding fiscal year, the number, if any, of otherwise eligible applicants who did not receive visas under [section 1101(a)(15)(T) of title 8][/us/usc/t8/s1101/a/15/T], as added by subsection (e), or who were unable to adjust their status under section 1255(l) of title 8, solely on account of the unavailability of visas due to a limitation imposed by section 1184(o)(2) or 1255(l)(4)(A) of title 8.

 ([Pub.
 L. 106–386, div.
 A, § 107][/us/pl/106/386/s107], Oct.
 28, 2000, [114 Stat.
 1474][/us/stat/114/1474]; [Pub.
 L. 107–228, div.
 A, title VI, § 682(a)][/us/pl/107/228/s682/a], Sept.
 30, 2002, [116 Stat.
 1409][/us/stat/116/1409]; [Pub.
 L. 108–193][/us/pl/108/193], §§ 4(a)(1)–(3), 6(a)(2), 8(b)(2), Dec.
 19, 2003, [117 Stat.
 2877][/us/stat/117/2877], 2880, 2887; [Pub.
 L. 109–162, title VIII, § 804][/us/pl/109/162/s804], Jan.
 5, 2006, [119 Stat.
 3055][/us/stat/119/3055]; [Pub.
 L. 109–164, title I, § 102(a)][/us/pl/109/164/s102/a], Jan.
 10, 2006, [119 Stat.
 3560][/us/stat/119/3560]; [Pub.
 L. 110–457, title I, § 104][/us/pl/110/457/s104], title II, §§ 205(a)(1), 212, 213(a)(1), (3), Dec.
 23, 2008, [122 Stat.
 5046][/us/stat/122/5046], 5060, 5063, 5064, 5066; [Pub.
 L. 113–4, title XII][/us/pl/113/4], §§ 1203(b), 1234, Mar.
 7, 2013, [127 Stat.
 139][/us/stat/127/139], 146.)